Slashdot

 Congratulations to the Opus team and xiph.org for doing such a great job with this.
 It's really a wonder that, with examples of F/OSS software like this, it's not simply the standard by popularity.
 I'm involved with an Android-based audio livestreaming app for Icecast (called Cool Mic [coolmic.net]) which uses Opus as well as Vorbis.
 My experiences with those involved with any of the Xiph projects have been great.
 Extreme talent over there.

 open source does it again.
-(Score:2)
+(Score:4, Insightful)

 1. Someone (e.g. on the mailing list or on the Hydrogenaudio forum) points out a music sample where Opus performs worse than other codecs or just worse than it usually does.